ethereum-optimism/superchain-ops/tasks/eth/005-protocol-versions-ecotone/README.md

 This transaction should be sent on **Mar 11, 2024**, two and a half days prior to the Ecotone Mainnet activation on `Mar 14 00:00:01 UTC`.

-Both versions are currently set to 3.1.0 (Regolith), as they were never updated since the deployment of `ProtocolVersions` for Canyon or Delta.
-[Task-003](../003-protocol-versions-delta/) is scheduled to update these versions to 5.0.0, and this task will then upgrade them to 6.0.0.

 ## Signing and execution

 Please see the signing and execution instructions in [SINGLE.md](../../../SINGLE.md).